gitmikex/Agility/f5-agility-lab-master/docs/class6/module4/module4.rst

 |image38|

-After you have reviewed all of the changes, click the Cancel button in the lower right
+After you have reviewed all of the changes, click the Cancel button in the lower right.

 |image39|

-Click on the name of the Evaluation to review the options available there
+Click on the name of the Evaluation to review the options available there.

 |image40|

-Note that you can review the changes to be deployed on a device by device basis and you can choose to exclude a device from the deployment at this point.
+**Note** that you can review the changes to be deployed on a device by device basis and you can choose to exclude a device from the deployment at this point.
 At the bottom of the page, you can schedule the deployment for a later time, or you can Deploy Now.

 Click the **Deploy Now** button to push the changes to the BIG-IPs.